naiyerasif/site/blog/2019-07-08-persisting-and-querying-documents-with-mongo-repository.md

 }
 ```

-Similarly, you can define `Identity` and `Session` documents.
+Similarly, define `Identity` and `Session` documents.

 ## Create a Repository

-You can create a repository by extending `MongoRepository` interface.
+Create a repository by extending `MongoRepository` interface, as follows.

 ```java
 package com.mflash.repository;